-(b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
+(c) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any, and represents the aggregate total return based on net asset value.
 Total returns for periods less than one year are not annualized.